 The last connectivity port on the Motorola TalkAbout MR350R Two-Way Radio is the USB charging port (see photo above).
 This charging port makes it really handy, because it's the de facto standard among cellphones, digital cameras, and your other electronic gadgets.
 So you don't have to have yet another AC charging adapter.
 You can use a standard USB cable to charge the radio off your computer or an USB AC plug.

 The faceplate is a snap-on.
 Even though it looks like the faceplate is attached via four screws, they are fake.
-It actually have popped off on me during an airsoft game, while using the belt clip.
+It actually have popped off on me during an airsoft game.
 Luckily, someone has seen it on the floor and has handed it back to me.
 I suggest you figure out a way to fix it in place.
-I have, since then, carried it in a radio pouch, which have eliminated this problem.

 The Motorola TalkAbout MR350R radios come with rechargeable battery packs.
 However, you can still use three regular AA Alkaline batteries (see photo below).
 The rechargeable battery and the Alkaline batteries shares the same compartment, meaning that you can only use the rechargeable battery pack or the Alkaline batteries, not both at the same time.

 The rechargeable battery pack is 3.6v 650mAH Nickel-Metal Hydride (NiMH).
 It seems that the rechargeable battery pack is just three AA size NiMH batteries wrapped in shrink wrap (see photo below).
 It has two recharging contacts on the side, in case you want to charge it via the charging cradle.
 As mentioned before, you can charge it via the mini-USB port.
 The model number of the rechargeable battery pack is KEBT-071-H.